ABOUT THE DAKAR

 Why did it stop being run from Paris?

-In 1994 the rally both began and ended in Paris but, due to complaints by the mayor, the finish had to be moved from the Champs-Elysees to Euro Disney.
+In 1994 the rally both began and ended in Paris but following complaints by the city’s mayor, the finish was moved from the Champs-Elysees to Euro Disney.
 Organizers then decided to have different locations for the rally in the following years.
 Other locations in France, Spain and Portugal hosted the start of the rally in the 1990s and the first half of the 2000s.